cjdbarlow/Part-One/alterations_to_drug_response.md

 There are four mechanisms which result in variable response to drug:
 * Alteration in drug that reaches the receptor
   This is typically due to pharmacokinetic factors.
-* Relative difference in presence of exogenous and endogenous ligands Antagonists will have a greater effect in the presence of high endogenous ligand concentration.
+* Relative difference in presence of exogenous and endogenous ligands
+  Antagonists will have a greater effect in the presence of high endogenous ligand concentration.
-* Variation in receptor function and number Up-regulation and down-regulation of receptors may occur as a consequence of prolonged stimulus.
+* Variation in receptor function and number
+  Up-regulation and down-regulation of receptors may occur as a consequence of prolonged stimulus.
 * Alteration in function distal to the receptor

 ##Key Terms
-* **Tachyphylaxis** is the **rapid decrease in response** to repeated dosing over a **short time period**, usually due to depletion of transmitter.
+* **Tachyphylaxis** is the **rapid decrease in response** to repeated dosing over a **short time period**, usually due to depletion of transmitter

-* **Desensitisation** is the **loss in response** over a **long time period**, usually due to change in receptor morphology or loss in receptor numbers.
+* **Desensitisation** is the **loss in response** over a **long time period**, usually due to change in receptor morphology or loss in receptor numbers

-* **Withdrawal** is a pathological response when a drug is ceased.
-During administration receptors may be **up-regulated** in the continued presence of an antagonist, or **down-regulated** in the continued presence of an agonist.
-Loss of receptor numbers may precipitate withdrawal when the agonist or antagonist is ceased.
+* **Withdrawal** is a pathological response when a drug is ceased
+    * During administration receptors may be:
+        * **Up-regulated** in the continued presence of an antagonist
+        * **Down-regulated** in the continued presence of an agonist
+    * Loss of receptor numbers may precipitate withdrawal when the agonist or antagonist is ceased

-* **Addiction** is a behavioural pattern characterised by compulsive use and fixation on acquiring and using a drug.
+* **Addiction** is a behavioural pattern characterised by compulsive use and fixation on acquiring and using a drug

-* **Idiosyncrasy** is an individual patient response to a drug.
-It is typically mediated by a reactive metabolite rather than the drug itself.
+* **Idiosyncrasy** is an individual patient response to a drug
+Typically mediated by a reactive metabolite rather than the drug itself.

 ###Tolerance
 **Tolerance** is the requirement for a **larger dose** to achieve the **same effect**, due to altered sensitivity of the receptors to the stimulant.
 Mechanisms can be classified into:
 * **Pharmacokinetic**
     * **Altered drug metabolism**
     Metabolism may be **increased or decreased**:
-        * Enzymatic induction and increased drug metabolism Increased hepatic enzyme pathway capacity increases metabolism and lowers plasma concentration.
+        * Enzymatic induction and increased drug metabolism
+        Increased hepatic enzyme pathway capacity increases metabolism and lowers plasma concentration.
         * Decreased metabolism
-        Decreased metabolism of a drug can result in a reduced effect.
+        Decreased metabolism of a prodrug can result in a reduced effect.